PLANNING FOR A CHILD WITH SPECIAL NEEDS

 Create a special needs trust.

 Parents of a special needs child who also have other children are often tempted to leave their assets to the other children with the understanding that they will take care of their disabled brother or sister.
 However, if one of those children gets a divorce, files bankruptcy or pre-deceases the disabled child, those assets could go to an ex-spouse, creditors or others.
-To prevent this from occurring, parents should divide assets among all their children equally but place the disabled child’s assets in a special needs trust and add to it with a permanent life insurance policy.
+To prevent this from occurring, parents should divide assets among all their children equally but place the disabled child’s assets in a special needs trust and possibly add to it with a permanent life insurance policy.

 Assets placed in a third-party special needs trust are not counted as assets toward public benefit program eligibility, but these trusts are governed by strict rules so the counsel of an experienced estate planning attorney in establishing this trust is necessary.
 Parents do not need to fund a special needs trust with cash while they are alive; they can do so through other assets after they die.